 The Quarrelsome House of Hanover

-From the time of their arrival in Britain on the 18th September 1714, these two George’s from the European mainland attracted scrutiny, comment and sometimes ridicule as they engaged in what amounted to an eighteenth-century public relations war with each other.
+Since their arrival in Britain on the 18th of September 1714, the two George’s from mainland Europe attracted scrutiny, comment, and sometimes ridicule as they engaged in what amounted to an eighteenth-century public relations war with each other.

-The barely concealed loathing between royals George I (1660-1727) and George, Prince of Wales, later George II (1683-1760) was a gift to the unrestricted press which they had inherited from a Queen-Anne-era administrative oversight.
-Spats, evictions from palaces, slights and political disputes were reported to the public’s amazement and the chagrin of the warring George’s.
+The barely concealed loathing between royals George I (1660-1727) and George, Prince of Wales, later George II (1683-1760) was a gift to the unrestricted press that they had inherited from a Queen-Anne-era administrative oversight.
+Spats, evictions from palaces, slights, and political disputes were reported to the public’s amazement and the chagrin of the warring Georges.

 It began with a show of spectacular hypocrisy from the unfaithfully married and bullying George senior or Georg Ludwig when he was still waiting to become the Elector of Hanover and Britain's throne wasn't even in his eye-line.
 He discovered that his wife of twelve years, his cousin Sophia Dorothea of Celle was possibly having an affair with a handsome Swedish soldier named Count Philip Christoph von Konigsmarck.
 Although they had completed their dynastic duty and had two children Sophia Dorothea felt as little love for George as he did for her.